Posterior contraction of the population polytope in finite admixture models: Introduction

 The remainder of the paper is organized as follows.
 The model and main results are described in Section~\ref{Sec-statement}.
 Section~\ref{Sec-geometry} describes the basic geometric assumptions and their consequences.
 An abstract theorem for posterior contraction for $m\times n$ data setting is formulated in Section~\ref{Sec-gen}, whose conditions are verified in the subsequent sections.
-Section~\ref{Sec-contraction} proves a contraction result which helps to establish a key lower bound on the Hellinger information, while Section~\ref{Sec-concentration} provides a lower bound on Kullback-Leibler neighborhoods of the prior support (that is, a bound the prior thickness).
-Proofs of main theorems and other technical lemmas are presented in Section~\ref{Sec-proofs} and the Appendices.
+Section~\ref{Sec-contraction} presents inequalities for Hausdorff distances which result in lower bounds on the Hellinger information, while Section~\ref{Sec-concentration} provides a lower bound on Kullback--Leibler neighborhoods of the prior support (that is, a bound the prior thickness).
+Proofs of main theorems and other technical lemmas are presented in Section~\ref{Sec-proofs} and the \hyperref[appA]{Appendices}.